 The 2021 Mazda6 GT SP comes in a range of colours, such as Machine Grey Metallic, Soul Red Crystal Metallic, Sonic Silver Metallic, Polymetal Grey Metallic, Blue Reflex Mica, Jet Black Mica, Snowflake White Pearl Mica, and Deep Crystal Blue Mica.

 It has a recommended retail price of $52,592 plus on-roads, which is a little high.
-You can build and price your own 2021 Mazda6 GT SP on the Mazda website, but we reckon it’s worth shopping around dealers for a better price.
+You can build and price your own 2021 Mazda6 GT SP on the Mazda website.

 Our test vehicle was supplied by Mazda Australia.
 To find out more about the 2021 Mazda6 GT SP wagon, contact your local Mazda dealer.